iveevi/kobra/README.md

-# kobra
+# Kobra

-Kobra is a Vulkan 3D rendering engine with the purpose of providing a handful of styles of rendering and tools to ease the developement of game and interactive 3D software.
+Kobra is a 3D rendering engine written in C++ using Vulkan.
+It is built to be a very robust and generalizable framework with which one can easily experiment with new and state of the art rendering techniques and style.
+Thus it is a suitable foundation from which to begin research in visual computing.

+Kobra is capable of traditional rasterization, with modern techniques like depth buffering.
+It can also perform raytracing in realtime; this is done using the flexibility of Vulkan's API to create a streamlined pipeline to perform ray calculations for each pixel on the GPU.
+It uses modern acceleration structures like the BVH and incorperates the physical behaviour of light to produce photorealistic images.

+In the future, Kobra aims to ease the process of building large scenes and assets with affordable resources.
+Algorithms of interest are 3D scene reconstruction, material inference from images, and creating character animations from video samples.

+Below are a few scenes that Kobra can currently render.

 ![](media/capture_1.png)

 ![](media/capture_2.png)

-# Rendering styles

-## Ray tracing

-Ray tracing is done with compute shaders on the GPU, using modern acceleration structures like BVHs to create an optimized pipeline for almost realtime raytracing.
-This is possible through the flexibility of Vulkan.

-# Goals

-Specialized rendering styles:

-- [ ] Rasterization
-- [ ] Path tracing
-- [ ] Non-photorealistic rendering (.i.e. cross hatching)

-Tools:

-- [ ] 3D scene reconstruction (from a set of images)
-- [ ] 3D terrain generation